Taylor-CCB-Group/SpOOx/tutorial1.md

     python /path/to/spoox//hyperion_pipeline.py make mark_histocat
     ```

 3. Create a new markers file.
-First,so we don't overwrite markers_panel.tsv, change the marker_file parameter in pipeline.yml to mymarkers.tsv.
+First,so we don't overwrite markers_panel.tsv, change the marker_file parameter in pipeline.yml to *mymarkers.tsv*.
 Then run

     ```
     python /path/to/spoox/hyperion_pipeline.py make make_config
     ```

-    A file mymarkers.tsv should have been created.
-Fill this in appropriately.
-Put a 1 in the appropriate columns to show which markers you want used in the segmentation (nucleus and cytoplasm) and clustering.
+    A file *mymarkers.tsv* should have been created.
+Fill this in appropriately - put a 1 in the appropriate columns to show which markers you want used in the segmentation (nucleus and cytoplasm) and clustering.

-4. Remove any bad images which may interfere in downstream processes (in this case no images will be removed)
+4. Remove any bad images which may interfere in downstream processes (in this case no images will be removed as they all pass the criteria set)
     ```
     python /path/to/spoox//hyperion_pipeline.py make removebadimages
     ```